UW-GDA/land-use-travel-patterns/README.md

 Our methodology integrates the above OD flow patterns, land uses, and demographics.
 A correlation analysis is run to determine the relationship of variables with each other.
 The correlations are used to inform linear regression models to understand the relationships more deeply.
 The correlations and linear regressions inform variable selection for a geospatial mapping analysis.

 ## Project File Structure
-* All analysis can be founded in *Final_notebook.ipynb*
+* Combined analysis can be founded in *presentation_notebook.ipynb*
-* *presentation_notebook.ipynb* is shorten of *Final_notebook.ipynb*.
-A html version, *presentation_notebook.html*, is provided for visualizing interactive plot.
+* A html version, *presentation_notebook.html*, is also provided.
-* Raw data for OD flow, land use, and demographic were process seperately in *individual_nb*.
+* Raw data for OD flow, land use, and demographic were processed seperately in *individual_nb*.
+See each notebook for more mapping and data processing.
 Processed data were exported and store in *exported_data* folder.

 ## Key Insights